 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of long-term stay patients who are administered antianxiety medication.
-These drugs are commonly prescribed to residents suffering from depression or anxiety.
+This statistic is an indication of the percent of long-term patients that were administered antianxiety medication.
+These drugs are given to residents suffering from depression or anxiety.

 Managing Depression Among Residents